ZeusVS/dotfiles/README.md

 # Zeus's Dotfiles

-In this here repo live all my dotfiles
+In this here repo live all my dotfiles, it's a mess atm

 ## Prerequisites

 For the complete installation you will need the following programs installed:
-For a every machine:

 * curl
 * nvim
     * TODO: Check if we maybe need to add more lsp/formatters to 'must install'